el634dev/mario/README.md

-# Mario
+# Mario Overview
-Created for fun
+Created for practice with Kaboom.js
 # Important Note
 Just hit reload to restart or when hit by evil shroom and use the latest version of Kaboom.js
 # License